beejjorgensen/bgnet/src/bgnet_part_0100_intro.md

 ## Note for Windows Programmers {#windows}

-At this point in the guide, historically, I've done a bit of bagging on [ix[Windows]] Windows, simply due to the fact that I don't like it very much.
+At this point in the guide, historically, I've done a bit of bagging on [i[Windows]] Windows, simply due to the fact that I don't like it very much.
 But I should really be fair and tell you that Windows has a huge install base and is obviously a perfectly fine operating system.